superagent-ai/superagent/sdk/python/README.md

-# Superagent Guard Python SDK
+# Superagent Python SDK

-Python client for sending commands to the Superagent Guard endpoint.
+Python client for calling the Superagent Guard and Redact endpoints.

 ## Installation